 An Important Note about Cup Measurements

-It is important to know that the Japanese and US cup measurements are not always the same.
-While the ‘cup’ that comes with a Japanese rice cookers are usually around 200 ml; the US ‘Cup’ is more likely to measure around 240 ml.
+It is essential to know that the Japanese and US cup measurements are not always the same.
+While the ‘cup’ that comes with a Japanese rice cooker is usually around 200 ml; the US ‘Cup’ is more likely to measure about 240 ml.

 What are they made of?